mirzafahad/mirzafahad.github.io/_posts/2021-02-21-wifi-rouge-access-point-part1.md

 ![ubuntu](/img/wifi/ubuntu4.png){: .center-block :}

 #### 2.3 Installing Kali Linux on VMware
 There are two ways to use Kali Linux.
 You can download the Kali Linux image file and install it similar to Ubuntu installation.
 Or you can download the image made specifically for the VMware Virtual Machine.
-The 2nd option is easy and good enough for our purpose.
+The later option is easy and good enough for our purpose.

 Go to Kali Linux [download page](https://www.kali.org/downloads/) and find "*Download Kali Virtual Machines*" and click on the big red button: